Sudoite/ctf-writeups/README.md

 3. [Flaskcards](./PicoCTF2018/web/Flaskcards) (PicoCTF 2018): a simple Server-Side Template Injection (SSTI) problem involving a Flask website running on Jinja2.

 4. [Flaskcards Skeleton Key](./PicoCTF2018/web/FlaskcardsSkeletonKey) (PicoCTF2018): forge an admin cookie given the secret key to decrypt Flask session cookies.

+5. [Flackcards and Freedom](./PicoCTF2018/web/FlaskcardsAndFreedom) (PicoCTF2018): obtain remote code execution from a Server-Side Template Injection (SSTI) vulnerability in a Flask site running on Jinja2.
+I showed a way to get a reverse shell and, after solving it, replicated three different approaches presented in other write-ups.

 ### Forensics Challenges